Caring for and Healing the Earth

 Walter Muma

-The term "Native Plant" is used with quite a bit of latitude these days.
+The term "Native Plant" is used with quite a bit of latitude.
 Different people have differing ways of determining what a "Native Plant" really is.
 Here's a brief rundown of some of them.
 Please note that this discussion is based on Ontario, Canada.
 However, the general principles apply anywhere.

 Geographical distribution: